Our research is editorially independent but we may earn a commission for purchases made through our links.

 Croatia is quickly becoming one of the world’s top tourist destinations.
 From ancient fortified cities to alluring islands, the scenery, history and culture are unbeatable.
 Of course, it’s also been in the spotlight in recent years as a filming location for HBO’s “Game of Thrones.”
+This travel destination is an absolute paradise for nature lovers, foodies, romantics, and even families with kids.
 While you’re there, be sure to put some of these things to do on your list.

 Stroll Through Plitvice Lakes National Park

 Fantasy comes to life at the naturally stunning Plitvice Lakes National Park, which is often named among the world’s most stunning places with its magnificent waterfalls and interconnected lakes with crystal-clear waters in varying shades of emerald and turquoise.
 The water flows over the chalk and limestone as it has for thousands of years, creating barriers that result in natural dams forming the cascading falls, rivers and caves.